spring-attic/mononoke/README.md

 - `spring-boot-graceful-shutdown`

-  when image has one of `spring-boot-starter-tomcat`, `spring-boot-starter-jetty`, `spring-boot-starter-reactor-netty` or `spring-boot-starter-undertow` dependencies
+  when image has one of `spring-boot-starter-tomcat`, `spring-boot-starter-jetty`, `spring-boot-starter-reactor-netty` or `spring-boot-starter-undertow` dependencies and `spring-boot` version 2.3+

   - default pod termination grace period to 30 seconds (this is the k8s default)
   - default boot property `server.shutdown.grace-period` to 80% of the pod's termination grace period